-All of our Named Executive Officers (except for Dr. Thompson) are eligible to participate in our employee benefit plans, including our medical, dental, vision and life plans, in each case on the same basis as all of our other employees.
-We pay the premiums for the life, disability, accidental death and dismemberment insurance for all of our employees, including our Named Executive Officers (except for Dr. Thompson).
+All of our Named Executive Officers are eligible to participate in our employee benefit plans, including our medical, dental, vision and life plans, in each case on the same basis as all of our other employees.
+We pay the premiums for the life, disability, accidental death, and dismemberment insurance for all of our employees, including our Named Executive Officers.
 We generally do not provide perquisites or personal benefits to our Named Executive Officers.